newtools/zsocket/readme.md

 ZSocket is a library that wraps the linux zero-copy socket syscall to create a ring buffer in a memory mapped file.
 It also contains some utility functions and types to help with a handful of layer 2, 3, and 4 types.
 It is a lot like libcap, except it has easy to understand facilities for writing (injecting packets) to an interface.

+ZSocket doesn't contain or wrap an C/C++, and it is lock free and thread safe.

 Example
 -------
 The following program will print out any recognized nettypes, going down to layer 4.